reacherhq/check-if-email-exists/README.md

 You can also:
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/amaurymartiny/check-if-email-exists)

-## Dual Licensing: AGPL-3.0 and Commercial License

-This library has a dual license, a commercial one suitable for closed-source commercial projects and an AGPL-3.0 license that can be used in open-source software.
-See the [LICENSE](./LICENSE.md) file for more info.

 ## What Does This Tool Check?

 | Included? | Feature                                       | Description                                                                                                                     | JSON field                                                                      |